KIC/pandas_ml_utils/docs/index.rst

 Welcome to pandas ml utils's documentation!
 ===========================================
+Pandas ML Utils is intended to help you through your journey of applying statistical oder machine learning models to data while you never need to leave the world of pandas.

 I was really sick of converting data frames to numpy arrays back and forth just to try out a simple logistic regression.
-So I have started a pandas ml utilities library where everything should be reachable as a function from the DataFrame itself.
+So I have started this library where everything you need should be reachable as a function on the DataFrame.

 Install: